 Using this method, the team could see that the muscles used for fear/surprise and anger/disgust were confused at the early stage of recognition and were only recognised as separate emotions when further muscles were activated.

 The evolutionary reasons

 It is thought that the reason for this is that the early signals are biologically based and could represent danger signals, whereas the later recognitions are socially based.
-So in the case of the fear recognition, this would be beneficial to our ancestors to signal that there was something dangerous approaching, so that is the first thing we recognise.
+So, in the case of fear recognition, this would be beneficial to our ancestors to signal that there was something dangerous approaching, so that is the first thing we recognise.
 The wide-open eyes that signify fear are our immediate response to danger.
 We widen our eyes to get more information in order to save ourselves.

-As for disgust, the wrinkled nose that you get with this emotion is keeping us safe by stopping us eating something that has gone off or is poisonous.
-By wrinkling your nose, you are literally stopping something going up your nose.
+As for disgust, the wrinkled nose that you get with this emotion is keeping us safe by stopping us from eating something that has gone off or is poisonous.
+By wrinkling your nose, you are literally stopping something from going up your nose.
 This is a response to a stationary threat.

 The researchers believe that the four primary emotions – happiness, sadness, fear and disgust are driven by biological pressures and surprise and anger are driven by social pressures.

 Lead researcher Dr. Rachael Jack explained that the research showed that ‘not all facial muscles appear simultaneously during facial expressions.’
 Instead, they developed over a period of time, which seems to support the premise that our facial muscles grew more defined as we moved from biological pressures to social specifics.

 Dr. Jack said that the research carried out questioned the old belief that there are six complex emotions that are very different and can be easily recognised.
 Instead, the study suggested that indeed there are only four primary emotional expressions that over time evolved to coincide with how humans began interacting with each other.
 As we engaged in more complex social situations, the emotions of fear and disgust changed to surprise and anger in order for us to communicate better.